ShengrenHou/ShengrenHou.github.io/_pages/about.md

 My career goal is to continue refining my expertise in short-term power trading while building and leading a high-performance team or Company.
 I aim to leverage both fundamental and quantitative strategies to achieve stable profits and create a successful trading company.

-In college, I really enjoyed playing League of Legends and was quite good at it.
-However, now I only watch match videos and no longer play the game.
-Currently, in my free time, I enjoy reading history books, participating in non-profit activities, and staying fit.
+In my free time, I enjoy reading history books, participating in non-profit activities, and staying fit.